 From engineering programs in France to religion programs in Japan, you can study abroad in locations across the world.

 Students who participate in study abroad typically find it to be one of the best experiences of their entire college careers.
 Regardless of your major, cross-cultural experiences in new environments can lead to personal and academic growth and change the way you see the world and yourself.

-We offer a variety of opportunities to suit your course of study and interests, including study abroad locations around the world and study away in a variety of U.S. locations.
+We offer a variety of opportunities to suit your course of study and interests, including study abroad locations around the world.
 Programs vary in duration from one to two weeks during January intersession or spring break, two to four weeks in the summer, a full semester, or even as long as an academic year.

 Planning is key to taking advantage of these opportunities, and we're here to help.
 As early as freshman year, you should visit the Study Abroad Office to discuss your options in addition to consulting with your academic advisers.
 In fact, you can attend short-term programs led by Manhattan College faculty as early as the summer after your freshman year.
 View answers to common questions about studying abroad.

 To be eligible for study abroad programs: